jeffcharles/batarim-utilization-logger/docs/Contributing_Code.md

 If you have any questions or want some clarification about the project, feel free to send me an email at jeff@beyondtechnicallycorrect.com.

+## If You Don't Want to Use Git ##

+If you would prefer to not use Git, you can use Mercurial with the `hg-git` and `bookmarks` extensions enabled to interact with Git repositories.
+I would also recommend using the `eol` extension while working on this project if you are using a Windows environment.